mgt6/weatherstation/README.md

  It should be possible to run mvn clean install to generate an Uber Jar, however I am currently having a few problems with that.

- The application runs on port 8080 on the location machine so you should be able to connect to [a href="127.0.0.1:8080"](127.0.0.1:8080) once the application has started.
+ The application runs on port 8080 on the location machine so you should be able to connect to [127.0.0.1:8080](127.0.0.1:8080) once the application has started.

  To access there is a button in the top right to of the home page to access the main application, where you will be prompted for a username and password. user and password are the current configured defaults for this.